-A new network is set to shake up the male-dominated finance industry.
+A network is shaking up the male-dominated finance industry.
 Words by Charlotte Pasha.

 If you haven’t heard of WealthiHer, get ready!

-Created just this year, it was born out of acknowledgement that the finance industry is male-dominated.
+Created in 2019, it was born out of acknowledgement that the finance industry is male-dominated.

 And, it desperately needs to change to become more inclusive.

 So, The WealthiHer Network was set up by Tamara Gillan and Lauren von Stackelberg, with 13 founding partners.

 One of these organisations is Brown Advisory, an investment management firm based at 10 Bruton Street in Mayfair.
 Its head of international strategic advisory is Georgina Guy.